NikitaKarmakarP/Leetcode/README.md

 # Leetcode
-# This is my leetcode reprository where I upload my all code which I solve in leetcode.
+# This is my leetcode repository where I upload my all code which I solve in leetcode.
 Stay connect With me.